z4kn4fein/stashbox/docs/docs/diagnostics/utilities.md

 With the `IsRegistered()` function, you can find out whether a service is registered into the container or not.

 It returns `true` only when the container has a registration with the given type (and name).
 It only checks the actual container's registrations.
-For every other cases, you should use the `CanResolve()` method.
+For every cases, you should use the `CanResolve()` method.

 </div>
 <div>